Have you ever found a picture or heard a story that was just so great you wanted to find a relevant way to relate it to your business?

 Imagine viewing your goal with a sharp eye; clear, realistic and focused.
 It reminds me of a S.M.A.R.T. goal – in order for a goal to be worth working on it needs to be specific, measurable, attainable, realistic and timely.
 What gets measured and watched, gets done.

 2. Fly in high places

 Sometimes we become so focused on what we are working on (in the weeds) we fail to step back and look at our goal from a more global perspective.
 Leaders have the ability to view a goal, their company and their future from 30,000 feet.
 Michael Gerber, author of the E-Myth Revisited talks about working ON your business rather than IN your business.
 In order to successfully work ON your goal, you need to view it from a higher place so that you can examine all of the obstacles and opportunities.

 3. Defend their nests

 As women in business we are nurturing and protective.
 Like a hawk or a lioness, we defend those around us and hopefully we will also defend our goal and our ability to make it come true.
-Like the article Your Dreams are Valid – we must defend our right to having a goal that may be outside the scope of what others believe we should pursue.
+We must defend our right to having a goal that may be outside the scope of what others believe we should pursue.

 4. Very communicative and assertive, yet some are very gentle